 The TOE maintains a separate failure count for each PIN that keeps track of the number of failed authentication attempts.
 The counter is reset to zero after a successful authentication.
-In some cases, the maximum allowed failure count is settable and can be any value from 1 to 1024.
-The failure counters either reset to zero on power cycle or to be persistent across power cycles.
+For some TCG Opal PINs (as specified in Table 6 below), the maximum allowed failure count is settable to a value in the range 1 to 5.
+The failure counters either reset to zero on power cycle or are persistent across power cycles.
 The persistence settings are set in the factory and are not configurable.
-For SATA credentials, the TOE requires a power cycle/reset the TOE after 5 of consecutive failed validation attempts.
+For SATA credentials, the TOE requires a power cycle/reset of the TOE after 5 consecutive failed validation attempts (FCS_VAL_EXT.1(a)).
 For all other credentials, the TOE is required to block validation after a number of consecutive failed validation attempts.

 The following table identifies the failure count maximum values, persistence and configuration options for each PIN type.

-Credential Name Credential Type Try Limit Try Limit Settable Persistent

-SID ATA 5 retries NO NO

-PSID ATA 5 retries NO NO

-ATA Master Password (BEV) ATA 5 retries NO NO

-ATA User Password (BEV) ATA 5 retries NO NO

-SID TCG Enterprise (SAS) 1024 retries NO YES

-SID TCG Enterprise (SATA) 5 retries NO NO

-PSID TCG Enterprise 5 retries NO NO

-Band Masters 1-32 (BEV) TCG Enterprise (SAS) 1024 retries NO YES

-Band Masters 1-32 (BEV) TCG Enterprise (SATA) 5 retries NO NO

-Erase Master (BEV) TCG Enterprise (SAS) 1024 retries NO YES

-Erase Master (BEV) TCG Enterprise (SATA) 5 retries NO NO

-SID TCG Opal 5 retries YES NO

-Credential Name Credential Type Try Limit Try Limit Settable Persistent PSID TCG Opal 5 retries NO NO Locking SP Admin 1-4 Passwords (BEV) TCG Opal 5 retries YES NO Admin SP Admin 1-4 Passwords (BEV) TCG Opal 5 retries YES NO User 1-16 Passwords (BEV) TCG Opal 5 retries YES NO
+Credential Name Credential Type Try Limit Try Limit Settable Persistent ATA Master Password (BEV) АТА 5 retries NO NO ATA User Password (BEV) АТА 5 retries NO NO SID TCG Enterprise (SAS) 100 retries NO YES SID TCG Enterprise (SATA) 5 retries NO NO PSID TCG Enterprise 5 retries NO NO Band Masters 1-32 (BEV) TCG Enterprise (SAS) 100 retries NO YES Band Masters 1-32 (BEV) TCG Enterprise (SATA) 5 retries NO NO Erase Master (BEV) TCG Enterprise (SAS) 100 retries NO YES Erase Master (BEV) TCG Enterprise (SATA) 5 retries NO NO SID TCG Opal 5 retries YES NO PSID TCG Opal 5 retries NO NO Locking SP Admin 1-4 Passwords (BEV) TCG Opal 5 retries YES NO Admin SP Admin 1-4 Passwords (BEV) TCG Opal 5 retries YES NO User 1-16 Passwords (BEV) TCG Opal 5 retries YES NO

-Table 7: Try Limits Summary
+Table 6: Try Limits Summary